stevenrobertson/sd-docs/report/tools.md

 common activity in graphics operations, but it is a required part of some of the optimizations described herein, and in such cases Fermi holds a 32× lead.

+\label{sect:globalshare}

 Another key differentiator between the two compute platforms is the use of cache in main memory access.
-Cayman devices have 64KB of read cache, and a separate 64KB of write cache [CHECK]; the latter is used primarily to extract spatial coherency from temporally-coherent data.
+Cayman devices have 512KB of read cache, and a separate 64KB of write cache; the latter is used primarily to extract spatial coherency from temporally-coherent data.
 The separation of concerns makes the cache a less costly addition to Cayman devices than Fermi's full-featured L2, but does little to accelerate random-access updates to values in global memory, and can increase the complexity required to ensure consistency of global values.

-AMD's solution is the global data store, another 64KB chunk of memory shared across all cores [CHECK].
+AMD's solution is the global data store, another 64KB chunk of memory shared across all cores.
 This structure is intended only for inter-work-group communication, providing fast and atomic access via a separate address space.
-This anomaly is a useful tool for coordinating access to complex data structures, but may simply be a stepping stone on the way to a full cache in future architectures [CITE if possible].
+This anomaly is a useful tool for coordinating access to complex data structures, but may simply be a stepping stone on the way to a full cache in future architectures [@Kanter2010].
 For the complex addressing patterns needed to support full-rate accumulation, Fermi's L2 seems the more capable solution for inter-thread communication.

 The company behind Cayman has a history of being more open than its competitors with technical information, a trend continued with its latest GPU offerings;